oswida/cyber/docs/en/background.md

 1. One of my colleagues had an accident because of me
 2. My boss turned out to be an asshole
-3. Someone snooped that I took something out of the factory during my shift
+3. Someone claimed that I took something out of the factory during my shift
 4. I unwittingly damaged a machine on the belt and had to leave
 5. It turned out that items we produce are used to kill people.
 6. Corporations are evil incarnate and I am not going to work for Satan